Sydney Hudson: Second mission

-Hudson returned to France on 9 April 1944.
+Hudson, code named Albin; returned to France on 9 April 1944.
 Parachuting with him was Muriel Byck, a wireless operator who would soon die of meningitis.
 His area of operations was Sarthe centered on the city of Le Mans.
 His task was to build up the resistance networks, arm them with weapons and equipment parachuted in, and train them in the use of the weapons.
 His network focused on ambushes and disabling telephone lines.

 Hudson requested SOE to send him a female courier, women being able to travel more easily than men, and in late May Sonya Butt arrived.
 That was a shock to him as they had had a brief romance in England prior to her marriage to another SOE agent, Guy D'Artois.
 Butt, only nineteen years old when recruited, was SOE's youngest agent.
 Hudson and Butt quickly resumed their romance and she, bold and forthright, took on responsibilities of organization and weapons training.
 To finance the resistance groups, called maquis, Hudson borrowed 200,000 French Francs (about 7,000 British pounds in 1944) from the Catholic Church in Le Mans.
 SOE later repaid the loan.

 With the capture of Le Mans on 9 August 1944, Hudson and his group offered their services to the American army and worked behind the German defense lines supplying intelligence to the Americans.
 Butt was raped by two German soldiers during this time.
 In mid September Hudson's work in France was finished as the allied armies had expelled the Germans.
 Hudson and Butt met her husband, Guy, in Paris, and Butt proclaimed her love for D'Artois, thus ending the romance between her and Hudson.